Search

 Malaysia Itinerary – What to visit: no beaches edition

-If you’re not a big beach lover, then I suggest removing Langkawi from your Malaysia’s 10-day itinerary, as most of the activities on the island involve going to the beach.
+If you’re not a big beach lover, then remove Langkawi from your Malaysia’s 10-day itinerary.
+Most of the activities on the island involve going to the beach.

-Therefore, I suggest an alternative version of a 10-day itinerary with some of the best things to do in Malaysia:
+Thus, here’s an alternative version of the best things to do in Malaysia in 10 days:

 • Day 1: Malacca